 No. Rackham no longer access letters from any outside service.

-If a recommender or the applicant runs into any technical difficulties, they need to email:
+If a recommender or applicant runs into any technical difficulties, please email: email@example.com

 Date: Fri, Sep 13, 2013 at 10:48 AM

 To: Email of the recommender

 Applicant has requested that you submit a letter of recommendation form.
 This applicant has waived the right to view their recommendation.

 Please go to the following web address to access the recommendation system.
 Returning users will be greeted by their name and asked to log in to their account.
 New users will be prompted to create an account by choosing a password before proceeding to the recommendation form.

 If you experience technical difficulty with the recommendation form, please follow this link to check the frequently asked questions or contact CollegeNET support.

 Should you experience any technical difficulties or require assistance, click Report a problem or request help button.